ariga/atlas/doc/website/blog/2023-07-19-bridging-the-gap-between-iac-and-schema-management.md

 ## Introduction

-When we started building Atlas a couple of years ago, we noticed that there was a substantial gap between what was then considered state-of-the-art in managing database schemas on the one hand, and on the other hand all the recent strides from Infrastructure-as-Code (IaC) to managing cloud infrastructure.
+When we started building Atlas a couple of years ago, we noticed that there was a substantial gap between what was then considered state-of-the-art in managing database schemas and the recent strides from Infrastructure-as-Code (IaC) to managing cloud infrastructure.

 In this post, we review that gap and show how [Atlas](https://github.com/ariga/atlas) – along with its